Khushi-Mittal/EventSpotLite/README.md

 ## Deployment

-The app is hosted on [https://khushi-mittal.github.io/Khushi_Mittal_EventSpotLite/], and you can access it at the link above.
+The app is hosted, you can access it at the link above.
 Here are the deployment steps:

 1. Push the code to your GitHub repository.
 2. Connect your repository to your hosting platform (e.g., Vercel, Netlify).